-Igrejas’ poetry is included in the anthology, A New Geography of Poets.
-His story, The Little Trooper was included in Men on Men 4.
-Other stories include Egghead Payne and Lovey.
-His first produced play was Shrinkage 2004 which got good reviews in the New York Times and Time Out.
+shrinkage, An evening of three of his one act plays about the pursuit of mental health,was produced off-off Broadway in spring 2004 and was reviewed favorably by the New York Times and Time Out.
 His play, Kitty and Lina, was produced in April 2008 and also received good reviews in The NY Times and Time Out.
+It is included in the Portuguese anthology, nem ca, nem la, has been published by Next stage press and is available on amazon.com.
 His play, Miss Mary Dugan won the Best Play, Best Director and Best Actor Awards at the 2009 Fresh Fruit Festival.
 Hassan and Sylvia won Best Play and Best Actress Awards at the 2010 Fresh Fruit Festival.
-Margarita and Max, won Best short play, Best actress and Best director awards at the 2013 Midtown Festival.
-NSA was part of the Left Out Festival in 2014 and was produced off-off Broadway the same year, earning good reviews.
-Other plays: Pittsburgh!
-Chantal and Doofus.
-Most plays are available at www.indietheaternow.com.
+Other plays include nsa (O'Neill semi-finalist and part of the 2014 left out festival), Pittsburgh!, Chantal and Margarita and Max, (Best short play, best actress and best director awards at the 2013 Midtown Festival).
+Latest plays include Doofus, chair and a stage version of Egghead payne.